Helping Members of the Community on Their Path of Recovery

 Ralph Menard, Chief Clinical Officer

-Phylicia Anderson, LCSW, Director of Child and Adolescent Programs, and Director of Outreach
+Phylicia Anderson, LCSW, Chief Communications and Outreach Officer, and Director of Child and Adolescent Programs

 Cathy Thompson, RN, Director of Nursing